-In winter and lower temperatures, particularly in unheated storage and drying areas, combined with higher humidity, will significantly extend through drying times.
+In winter and lower temperatures, particularly in unheated storage and drying areas, through drying times can be significantly extrended.

 Ducting filtered warm air from the workshop can often help to raise temperatures in drying and storage areas.
 Workshop air is usually 'dry', and provides an economic low humidity drying medium.